 - Synonyms: Test leader, test coordinator

 - Role may be performed by a

 - project manager,

 - development manager,

 - quality assurance manager or

 - manager of a test group.

-- Idea: Helping Test Team members, so they could do a good job
+- Idea: Supporting test team members, so they could do a good job.

 Main tasks:

 plans, monitors and controls the testing activities and tasks, e.g. as defined in the fundamental test process